jerseyweeds/multistreamnews.tv/monetization_ideas.md

 - **Smart Footer Enhancement**: Added "Made for you in South Jersey" branding with New Jersey SVG and dynamic timestamps
 - **Control Panel Optimization**: Equal button distribution across all device types with proper responsive behavior
 - **Drag-and-Drop Intelligence**: Always visible on desktop, properly hidden on mobile/tablet based on device capabilities
+- **Button Label Optimization**: Shortened labels to "Browse", "Channels", "Paste" for better mobile experience
+- **Auto-Close Menus**: 15-second auto-close for expanding menus with interaction reset for better UX
+- **Save/Share Modal**: QR code, bookmark, copy URL, and native share functionality for cross-device access
-- **Button Label Optimization**: Shortened labels to "Browse", "Channels", "Paste" for better mobile experienceed frontend web application with three-tier responsive design and a robust backend live stream monitoring system, here are monetization strategies that align with the existing architecture and user experience:
+- **QR Code Enhancement**: Updated text to clarify "access this site on another device" functionalityed frontend web application with three-tier responsive design and a robust backend live stream monitoring system, here are monetization strategies that align with the existing architecture and user experience:

 ## ✅ Current Foundation (Implemented)